GFBryson/FyreFly/README.md

 # starter-snake-node(js)

+#Startup info Local
+environment Start
+  go to the battlesnake-engine folder
+  execute: ./engine.exe dev

+  will be runing on localhost:3010

+snake start
+  go to your snake folder
+  execute: npm start

+  will be running on localhost:5000

 A simple [Battlesnake AI](https://battlesnake.io) written in Javascript for NodeJS.

 To get started you'll need a working NodeJS development environment, and at least read the Heroku docs on [deploying a NodeJS app](https://devcenter.heroku.com/articles/getting-started-with-nodejs).